-5.6 RISK MANAGEMENT
+2261 5.6 RISK MANAGEMENT

-To manage risk, NIST 800-39 recommends organizing risk across "three tiers of organization, mission/business processes, and information systems."
-[140] To some extent, this risk framework assumes an organizational monoculture that may not be present for Big Data.
+To manage risk, NIST 800-39 recommends organizing risk across "three tiers of organization, mission/business processes, and information systems [156]."
+To some extent, this risk framework assumes an organizational monoculture that may not be present for Big Data.
 Managing risk across organizations may prove to be the norm under certain CPS/ IoT scenarios.
-As previously mentioned, future work must reassess existing risk frameworks elsewhere in light of Big Data considerations.